gereeter/bounded-intmap/README.md

 * `intersectionWithKey`.
 Delegated, using `mapMaybeWithKey` and lots of `lookup`s.

 #### Universal combining function
-* `mergeWithKey`.
-Unimplemented.
+* `mergeWithKey`. _Unimplemented_.
 Probably never will be implemented, at least in its current form, due to this being very implementation-specific.

 ### Traversal
 #### Map